twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TKERNINGFORM** (version 3.0 until 8.0) – Views or edits the old KERN table (not the GPOS kerning tables) in the font (replaced with `TOPENTYPEDESIGNERFORM` in version 7.0 & above).
 * **TKERNINGNEWPAIRFORM** (version 3.0 until 8.0) – Adds a kerning pair to the old KERN table (not the GPOS kerning tables).
 * **TKERNINGNEWSINGLEFORM** (version 7.0 & above) – Adds a single adjustment to the font.
-* **TMAINFORMFONTCREATOR** (**TMAINFORMFCP3** in version 3.0) – Contains a lot of things like the FontCreator main window, glyph transformation and properties, preview, background image, and more.
+* **TMAINFORMFONTCREATOR** (**TMAINFORMFCP3** in version 3.0) – Contains a lot of things like the FontCreator main window, glyph transformation (simple glyphs only), glyph properties, user notes, font preview, glyph validation report and more.
 * **TMETRICSFORM** – Shows a dialog to view or modify metrics options.
 * **TNAMINGFORM** (version 3.0 until 6.5) – Shows a dialog to view or edit the font naming fields (replaced with `TFONTPROPERTIESFORM` in version 7.0 & above).
 * **TNEWTRUETYPEFONTFORM** – Used when creating a new font.
 * **TOPENTYPEDESIGNERFORM** (version 7.0 & above) – Shows a dialog to view, edit or create OpenType layout tables.
 * **TOPENTYPEITEMADDFRM** (version 7.0 & above) – Shows a dialog to add items to the OpenType layout tables.
-* **TOPTIONSFORM** – Shows an interface for viewing and setting a wide variety of options, many of which uses its registry keys in the program itself (editing varies on whether the program is running or not).
+* **TOPTIONSFORM** – Shows an interface for viewing and setting a wide variety of options, many of which uses registry keys in the program itself (editing varies based on whether the program is running or not).
 * **TOTLFRENAMEFORM** (version 7.0 & above) – Used when renaming layout features in the OpenType layout tables.
 * **TPASTESPECIALFORM** – Shows a dialog to paste glyphs stored in the clipboard.
 In the Items list (version 5.5 until 6.5), **Glyph Outline Data** and **Glyph Metrics** (i.e. the first two items) are checked by default.
 In recent versions, the registry keys are stored in the `Edit` key.
 * **TPCLTFORM** (version 3.0 until 6.5) – Shows a dialog to view, edit or modify the PCL5 data for use with old printers.